athena-framework/website/docs/getting_started/README.md

 #### Returning Files

 An [ATH::BinaryFileResponse][] may be used to return [static files](../cookbook/listeners.md#static-files).
 This response type handles caching, partial requests, and setting the relevant headers.
-Athena also supports downloading of dynamically generated content by using an [ATH::Response][] with the [content-disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header.
+The Athena Framework also supports downloading of dynamically generated content by using an [ATH::Response][] with the [content-disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header.
 [ATH::HeaderUtils.make_disposition][Athena::Framework::HeaderUtils.make_disposition(disposition,filename,fallback_filename)] can be used to easily build the header.

 ```crystal
 require "athena"